marina-haliem/Dynamic-RideSharing-Pooling-Simulator/README.md

 Marina Haliem, Vaneet Aggarwal, Bharat Bhargava, "DRSP-Sim: A Simulator for Dynamic Ride-Sharing with Pooling: Joint Matching,Pricing, Route Planning, and Dispatching", Under Review at Journal of Open Source Software (JOSS).

 ## Simulator Documentation and Flexibilities
-This project is in python 3.7 and Tesnorflow 1.15.0
+DRSP-Sim supports pooling, which allows vehicles to pickup more than one customer at the same time.
+This adds more complexities to the ridesharing scenario where the route planning needs to be optimized to accommodate all customers.
+Matching, pricing, and dispatching algorithms need to be devised such that they take pooling into consideration.
+This simulator (1) provides a real-time Dynamic RideSharing simulator with Pooling (DRSP-Sim) for evaluating ridesharing algorithms integrated into one simulator, and (2) provides benchmarks for vehicle-customer matching, route planning, pricing and dispatching to test a wide range of scenarios encountered in the real world.
+Our work enables real-time evaluations and provides guidance for designing and evaluating future ridesharing algorithms.

 ## Getting Started
-For development, we recommend using python 3.7, cloning the simulator and installing the development dependencies using:
+First, install Python 3.7.
+For development, we recommend cloning the simulator and installing the development dependencies using:

 git clone https://github.itap.purdue.edu/Clan-labs/Dynamic-RideSharing-Pooling-Simulator

 pip install -r requirements.txt

+## Contributions and Development
+Contributions are always welcome!
+Please fork the repository and open a new pull request for any new features.

+## Issues and Support

+Please [file an issue on Github](https://github.com/marina-haliem/Dynamic-RideSharing-Pooling-Simulator/issues/new) if you run into any problems with the software.

 ## Simulator Setup and Flexibilities
 First step is set some variables the path to the sqlite database in config/settings as db_dir = "data/db.sqlite3".
 Also, set the path to the directory to which logs should be stored as DEFAULT_LOG_DIR = "logs/tmp".